Eslam-Rizk/Elite-DriveGuard/README.md

 ## Acknowledgements

-Special thanks to [contributors](CONTRIBUTORS.md) who have helped make this project possible.
+Special thanks to Information Technololgy Institute (ITI) and to [contributors](CONTRIBUTORS.md) who have helped make this project possible.

 ## Contact

-For questions, feedback, or inquiries, please contact [project maintainer](mailto:example@example.com).
+For questions, feedback, or inquiries, please contact [project maintainer](eslam.mahmoud18130@gmail.com).